 In more recent years, Americans have tasted the bitter pill of trouble.
-History-making events such as Pearl Harbor, the Kennedy assassination, the Oklahoma City bombing, and, of course, the World Trade Center tragedy have worked to reinforce our awareness of great and various times of trouble.
+History-making events such as Pearl Harbor, the Kennedy assassination, the Oklahoma City bombing, the World Trade Center tragedy, and now the COVID-19 virus, have worked to reinforce our awareness of great and various times of trouble.

 Response to times of trouble

 Times of trouble leaves a mark upon its victims.
 Those who have lived through catastrophic events understand this all too well.
 This becomes evident when you hear of people recalling specific details, such as where they were and what they were doing when trouble struck.
 It’s almost as if such memories were branded upon the minds of the participants.